 For some reason the branch AGM was not held during the 2003 mini-meeting.
 Rather, it was held in January 2004 at the University of Sydney (Marchant, 2005).
 At the AGM the NSW ANZIAM branch express a desire to co-organise a joint branch meeting with the ACT branch in 2004.

 Although not directly related to the activities of the branch in either 2003 or 2004, it is interesting to note the following discussion at the ANZIAM Annual General Meeting in 2004.

 "... the chair asked for comment on the requests from various Branches for membership lists.
 A/Professor Weber suggested an automated list server, on the ANZIAM website, might allow all that was required.
 Professor Taylor and Dr Clarke agreed to bring a proposal to the Executive Committee as soon as possible.
 Minutes of the Twenty-Ninth General Meeting of ANZIAM (02/02/2004) as reported at the Twenty-Seventh General Meeting of ANZIAM (01/02/2005, item 2).

-There was no branch activity in 2006 and at the 2007 ANZIAM no request
+At the 2007 ANZIAM no request

 was made for funding due to sufficient existing funds.

 In the "Report on NSW ANZIAM 2006" presented at the ANZIAM meeting in